desenfirman/sipaku-machine-learning-etl/README.md

 ![ETL Diagram](https://i.imgur.com/Cs3ZFmi.jpg)

-Sipaku load data from DynamoDB table to EMR cluster machine using AWS DataPipeline Service.
+SIPAKU load data from DynamoDB table to EMR cluster machine using AWS DataPipeline Service.
 AWS DataPipeline provide transformation data from a stream-line DynamoDB into the time-series feature data before passing it into AWS SageMaker.
 On AWS DataPipeline service, we use a EC2 cluster running Hadoop and Hive as their Map-Reduce tools.
 The task in EC2 cluster is divided into 2 sub-task.
 The first task is dumping data from DynamoDB.
 We use a provided DataPipeline template to perform this operation.

 ![As we can se on this figure, there are 2 step/sub-task in this AWS DataPipeline](https://i.imgur.com/HAXGy6M.png)

+The following AWS DataPipeline task definition can be accessed in `pipeline.json` file.

 After the first task is complete, we got a dumped data from DynamoDB.
 But the problem is output of the dumped data is in JSONLine and not in time series format.
 So we need to transform it into time series feature.
 We want to utilize some of active EMR cluster resource after the first task is complete.
 So, we add some new automation script after the first task is complete.